aelkz/wildfly-hystrix-sample/README.md

 # Run on OpenShift

-Employee Service, Payroll Service and Turbine will be created as new app in OCP using the eap7 image
+Employee Service, Payroll Service and Turbine will be created as new app in OCP using the eap7 image (you can also use a wildfly image)

-Hystrix Dashboard will be created as new app in OCP using a docker image from docker hub: mlabouardy/hystrix-dashboard:latest
+Hystrix Dashboard will be created as new app in OCP using a docker image from docker hub:
+__mlabouardy/hystrix-dashboard:latest__

 These are the commands to run on OCP to create the entire project: